-THIS PRODUCT MAY ONLY BE SHIPPED VIA UPS GROUND.
+THIS PRODUCT MAY ONLY BE SHIPPED VIA FEDEX OR UPS GROUND.
 Dorland's Wax Medium is a select artist's painting medium compounded from a scientifically balanced formula.
 This formula was painstakingly evolved from an intensive review of painting techniques.
 Dorland's Wax Medium is especially intended for artists who desire to insure the greatest possible longevity and permanence fo their creations while at the same time preserving quality of tone and quality of conception.
 It contains pure fossil earth reinforced with additive waxes, resins, and oils.
 This translucent, colorless and permanent medium has the plasticity of tube oil colors.
 It mixes instantly with oil colors, powdered pigments, powdered metals, colored sands, dyes, plastic colors, and other compatible fine art materials.
 THe tremendous "locking up" and isolating powers allows the artist to exploit a great variety of coloring agents with complete freedom of style, technique, and control.

 Dorland's Wax Medium is undoubtedly the choicest fine arts medium in its field.
 It's adaptabilities and technical applications are practically unlimited.
 It is superior as a painting medium for its translucency, compatibility and permanence.
 Light is allowed to penetrate the surface, and colors transmitted to our eyes take on qualities of luminosity and clarity not possible with other mediums.
 When mixed with artist's oils and colors, Dorland's special blend of non-yellowing fossil waxes and resins prove to actually strengthen the paint film against shrinkage and cracking.
 Dirt, air and moisture are sealed out.
 When fully dry, the artwork is resistant to heat and abrasion. because of the tremendous "locking up" and isolating powers found in Dorland's Wax Medium, there is little or no chance of muddiness of tone.
 Even the palette scarpings will possess intensely beautiful tonal values with surprising clarity.
 Wax paintings have inherent qualities of brilliance and luminosity.
 These valuable virtues are apparent to a marked degree in paintings executed with this medium.